Thomas Edison High School of Technology

-Thomas Edison High School of Technology (often referred to as Thomas Edison or Edison) is a public vocational/technical high school located in Wheaton, an unincorporated section of Montgomery County, Maryland.
-It is located next to Wheaton High School.
+Thomas Edison High School of Technology (often referred to as Thomas Edison or Edison) is a public vocational/technical high school in Wheaton, an unincorporated section of Montgomery County, Maryland, next to Wheaton High School.

 Edison is a member of the Downcounty Consortium.
-All programs consist of an academic base, industry competency requirements, employability skill development and career/college planning components, as well as opportunities for leadership development.
-Thomas Edison registers all students who are enrolled in the career and technical student organization, SkillsUSA.
+Its programs consist of an academic base, industry competency requirements, employability skill development and career/college planning components, as well as opportunities for leadership development.
+Thomas Edison registers all students in SkillsUSA, a career and technical student organization.

-Typically, students spend half of their day at Thomas Edison, and the other half at their home school.
-Thomas Edison offers two sessions: the morning session from 7:55 AM to 10:15 AM, and the afternoon session from 11:20 AM to 1:50 PM.
+Typically, students spend half of their day at Thomas Edison, and the other half at their neighborhood school.
+Thomas Edison offers two sessions: the morning session from 7:55 to 10:15, and the afternoon session from 11:20 a.m. to 1:50 p.m.

 Thomas Edison is also the headquarters for the Montgomery County Students Trades Foundations Office.

 Programs

-Thomas Edison offers nineteen programs for students to choose from.
-Courses take one, two or three years to complete, depending on the curriculum.
+Thomas Edison offers 19 programs that take one, two or three years to complete.